EllaN12/Customer_Churn_Analysis/README.md

 Auc_pr = downward slopping
 F1 score: 64%

-- Performance summary:
+#### Performance summary:
 .
 DTC:
 The ROC AUC score suggests marginal performance beyond random guessing.
 While the F1 score of 78% indicates a reasonable balance between precision and recall, precision drops sharply at a threshold where approximately 20% of instances are predicted as positive, suggesting a potential trade-off between recall and precision

 .
 H20 AutoML satcked Ensemble:
-"The stacked ensemble model outperforms the Decision Tree Classifier (DTC), achieving an AUC score of 87% in distinguishing customers likely to churn.
-It demonstrates strong performance in identifying a significant portion of true positive cases early in testing."
+The stacked ensemble model outperforms the Decision Tree Classifier (DTC), achieving an AUC score of 87% in distinguishing customers likely to churn.
+It demonstrates strong performance in identifying a significant portion of true positive cases early in testing.
-"However, the model exhibits a downward-sloping Precision-Recall curve and an F1 score of 66%, indicating potential room for improvement in balancing precision and recall."
+However, the model exhibits a downward-sloping Precision-Recall curve and an F1 score of 66%, indicating potential room for improvement in balancing precision and recall.
 "Based on its overall performance, the stacked ensemble model was selected for making predictions."

-The stacked ensemble model was retained to make predictions .

-- Model limitations:
+#### Models limitations:
 .
 Both models may be susceptible to biases arising from class imbalance within the dataset.
 .
 Features such as gender, TV streaming, and movie streaming subscriptions demonstrated limited predictive power.
 This is likely due to an approximately equal distribution of subscribers and non-subscribers for these services within the population, hindering their ability to effectively distinguish between churning and non-churning customers.

 ## Key Findings
-- Main insights discovered;
+#### Main insights discovered
-- Some feature classified as important did not provide enough details about users ability to churn ( example : gender and equal % of men and women were likely to churn).
+Some feature classified as important did not provide enough details about users ability to churn ( example : gender and equal % of men and women were likely to churn).
-- From the exploratory analysis and the review of feature importance from the Decision Tree Classifier, it is evident that customers with a tenure of 40 days or less and those who subscribe to monthly contracts are more likely to churn.
+From the exploratory analysis and the review of feature importance from the Decision Tree Classifier, it is evident that customers with a tenure of 40 days or less and those who subscribe to monthly contracts are more likely to churn.
 Additional factors contributing to churn include: Demographics: Senior citizens and customers without dependents.
 Lack of Subscriptions: Customers not subscribing to add-on services such as device protection plans, online backups, and tech support.
 Refer to the dashbaord:  http://dashapp-env-v7-env.eba-m32nwi36.us-east-1.elasticbeanstalk.com
-- Business implications:
+#### Business implications:
-.
-Telco company reduce customers attrition
+Telco company cn reduce customers attrition by:
-.. by Developing Comprehensive Contract Plans with Enhanced Add-On Services for Data and Voice Customers
+- Developing Comprehensive Contract Plans with Enhanced Add-On Services for Data and Voice Customers.
-..
-Develop and Conduct Targeted Marketing Campaigns based on demeographics ( senior citizens, customers more likely to churn)
+- Developing and Conducting targeted marketing campaigns based on demeographics ( senior citizens, customers more likely to churn).

 ## Deliverables
-List of what's included in the repository:
--
 - Scripts
 - Documentation
 - Models
-- Datasets (if public)
+- Datasets

 ## Installation Instructions